Are you trying to decide which website builder to use when creating your salon or service business website?

 Square Online (previously called Square Online Store) is Square’s big online play.
 They have been investing heavily in the online space recently.
 Most noticeably through the acquisition of Weebly (one of the leading website builders).

-Square is probably most known for its payment processor but they have over the past 10 years expended into full business support for local businesses.
+Square is probably most known for its payment processor but they have over the past 10 years expanded into full business support for local businesses.

-Given the rich, full business support, that Square offers, it has become one of the most popular partners for services businesses.
-In particular, because they offer the powerful, free, service appointment scheduling tool called Square Appointments (read my full review of Square Appointments here).
+Given the rich, complete business support, that Square offers, it has become one of the most popular partners for services businesses.
+In particular, because they offer the powerful, free, service appointment scheduling tool called Square Appointments.

-This makes Square the most obvious choice for services businesses.
+This makes Square a good choice for service businesses.